 I recommend a Lucerne walking tour to get some important information about the beautiful sights and attractions, like the iconic Chapel Bridge, the Lion Monument, and the vibrant old town.

 After exploring the city center, you can take a boat tour on Lake Lucerne, one of the most scenic lakes in Switzerland, offering stunning views of the surrounding Alps and landscapes.

 You will be surprised by the crystal clear water of the lake!
 When you do the boat tour (free with the Swiss Travel Pass) get to Vitznau boat station and get up Mount Rigi, a stunning mountain located just a short train ride away from Lucerne.

-You can take a cable car or a cogwheel train to the top of the mountain, where you can enjoy breathtaking views of the surrounding Alps and valleys.
-You can also go for a hike, enjoy a meal at one of the mountain restaurants, spend some time at the spa reas at the top or simply relax and watch the sunset over the Alps.
+You can take a cogwheel train/funicular to the top of the mountain.
+You can also go for a hike, enjoy a meal at one of the mountain restaurants, spend some time at the spa areas at the top, or simply relax and watch the sunset over the Alps.

 For the next day, I have 2 different mountain excursions to suggest to you.

 A day trip to Mount Titlis from Lucerne is a great way to experience the stunning beauty of the Swiss Alps and enjoy some of the best outdoor activities Switzerland has to offer.

 To get to Mount Titlis, you can take a scenic train ride from Lucerne to Engelberg, a charming Alpine village located at the base of the mountain.
 From there, you can take a cable car up to the summit of Mount Titlis, which is 10,000 feet (about 3,000 meters) above sea level, offering breathtaking views of the surrounding peaks and glaciers.